lohitpt252003/mongoDB-for-annaforces/README.md

 The `--build` flag is only necessary the first time or after changing the initialization script.

 ## Database Initialization
 The database initialization is now handled automatically by the `db-init` service.
-When the services start, a script runs which creates the `annaforces_db` database and the following collections and indexes:
+When the services start, a script runs which creates the `data` database and the following collections and indexes:

 -   **`users` collection:** The `username` is the primary key (`_id`).
     -   Unique index on `email`.